Colorado, United States

 Kennedy has also published many short-stories and articles in a variety of publications from the Denver Post to the Business Communications Quarterly.

-For many years she lived in the San Diego area, most recently in Descanso, a small town in the Cuyamaca Mountains.
+For many years she lived in the San Diego area.
 She now lives in Colorado, in Monte Vista, a small town in the San Luis Valley that she thinks might be Heaven.